Charity AI Best Practice - AI System Design and Procurement

 A simple, practical charity AI policy template for anyone designing, buying, commissioning, or making grants for non profit or charity AI systems

-A simple charity AI policy template for the design, procurement, commissioning, or grant making for non profit or charity AI systems.
+A draft, practical toolkit for the design, procurement, commissioning, or grant making for non profit or charity AI systems.
 It's based on our own work in designing and building charity AI systems.
-To access all our free charity AI services, guides, tools and training, visit our AI services page.

 If designing charity AI is a step too far for you, you can make sure you don't miss out by using Biomni's Charity Bot, which uses the same Tenjin AI system our own AI bunnies do.